dynamsoft-docs/license-server-docs/selfhosting/usageAlerts.md

 ## Questions

-### Can I add multiple recipants for the email notification?
+### Can I add multiple recipients for the email notification?

 Yes, simply use a semicolon to separate different emails.